gchq/sleeper/docs/usage/tables.md

 The implementation of this can be chosen in the table property `sleeper.table.statestore.classname`, but usually this should be left as the default value.

+## Design data processing

+Sleeper can apply processing to table data such that all data in the table is seen to have that processing pre-applied.
+For example, this can be used to combine rows with the same values for row keys and sort keys, or to age off old data.
+See more information on this in the [design document](../design.md#iterators-and-continual-aggregation-and-filtering).

 ## Add/edit a table

 Scripts can be used to add, rename and delete tables in a Sleeper instance.
 If using the scripts, creating a new table